 By looking at these amounts, you can at least get an idea of how much you could possibly be awarded for your wrist injury, but of course it will all depend on your own individual circumstances.
 Speak to Legal Helpline for further help and advice.

 At Legal Helpline, we offer a No Win No Fee service.
-Simply put, if you hire us to file your claim for you and we are unsuccessful in securing you a compensation award, we do not charge you for any of our legal fees at all, you will not be expected to pay us a penny.
+Simply put, if you hire us to file your wrist injury claim for you and we are unsuccessful in securing you a compensation award, we do not charge you for any of our legal fees at all, you will not be expected to pay us a penny.
 If we are successful, we simply take a small percentage of your awarded amount as our payment.
 Under UK law, we are only allowed to take a maximum of 25% of your awarded amount.

 Our No Win No Fee service allows you to make a rightful claim for compensation for your injury with no upfront financial costs and certainly no financial gamble.

-If you would like to have a chat with a member of our team, don’t hesitate in calling us today on 0161 696 9685.
+If you would like to have a chat with a member of our team about wrist injury claims, don’t hesitate in calling us today on 0161 696 9685.

 Have you injured your wrist in a slip, trip or fall accident then this guide provides advice specifically on this type of compensation claim.